ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

    : A Verifier does not recognize an Attester's hardware aor firmware, but it should be recognized.

 instance-identity:
 : A Verifier has appraised an Attesting Environment's unique identity based upon private key signed Evidence which can be correlated to a unique instantiated instance of the Attester.
-(Note: this Trustworthiness Claim should only be generated if the Verifier expects to recognize the unique identity of the Attester.)
+(Note: this Trustworthiness Claim should only be generated if the Verifier actually expects to recognize the unique identity of the Attester.)

    0:
    : No assertion